AADEV114/Phonepe-digital-payments-analysis-project-SQL-PowerBI/README.md

 ---Single direction for most lookups (e.g., calendar to transaction tables)
 ---Bi-directional only when necessary for slicers and measures to interact correctly

+I've divided the whole Power BI report into 3 sections -Overview
+-Regional Insights
+-Temporal Insights

 DAX Measures Created:
--Total Registered Users, dynamic with slicers (state, year, quarter) -Average Transaction Amount per Year
+-Total Registered Users, dynamic with slicers (state, year, quarter) -Average Transaction Amount
 -State with Maximum Usage (via a calculated KPI) -National Average Transaction Amount
 -Other indicators like App Opens and Device Penetration